layrjs/layr/docs/introduction/routing.md

 #### Wrapping Up

-We've added a new page to our "Guestbook" application so the user can edit a message, and along the way, we've discovered how to implement routing by using a [`BrowserRouter`](https://liaison.dev/docs/v1/reference/browser-router) and some [routes](https://liaison.dev/docs/v1/reference/route).
-Also, we got a glimpse of some of the most powerful features of Liaison — [component forking](https://liaison.dev/docs/v1/reference/component#forking) and [identity mapping](https://liaison.dev/docs/v1/reference/identity-map).
+You've added a new page to our "Guestbook" application so the user can edit a message, and along the way, you've discovered how to implement routing by using a [`BrowserRouter`](https://liaison.dev/docs/v1/reference/browser-router) and some [routes](https://liaison.dev/docs/v1/reference/route).
+Also, you got a glimpse of some of the most powerful features of Liaison — [component forking](https://liaison.dev/docs/v1/reference/component#forking) and [identity mapping](https://liaison.dev/docs/v1/reference/identity-map).